laxmariappan/env-indicator/README.md

 ## Development

 1. Clone the repo.
-2. Checkout a new branch for your feature
+2. Checkout a new branch for your feature.
 3. Install the packages `composer install`
 4. Build your feature.
 5. Run `composer qa` to check pslam (static analysis) and PHPCS coding standards.
+6. Open a PR.

 ## Screenshots